Christ Our Good Shepherd Cares For Us

 Readings: 1st: Acts 2: 14.36-41; Ps 22: 1-6; 2nd: 1Pt 2: 22-25; Gos Jn 10: 1-10)

 This brief reflection was written by Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
 He is a missionary in Puerto Rico.
 He is the Parish Priest of Parroquia la Resurrección del Senor, Canóvanas, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
 Fr.
 Canice is a member of the Academy of Homiletics.
-For more details and comments contact him at email@example.com, firstname.lastname@example.org.
+For more details and comments contact him at firstname.lastname@example.org or email@example.com.

-Peace be with you!!
+Peace be with you all!